List of Jeopardy! contestants: Frank Spangenberg

-Lieutenant Frank Spangenberg (born July 26, 1957) garnered fame in 1990 when he set the five-day cumulative winnings record, becoming the first person to win more than $100,000 in five days on the show.
+Lieutenant Frank Spangenberg garnered fame in 1990 when he set the five-day cumulative winnings record, becoming the first person to win more than $100,000 in five days on the show.
 He has been called one of the "veritable legends" of the show.
 He was also the first to exceed $30,000 (winning $30,600) in a single day.

 At the time a member of the New York City Transit Police Department (now the Transit Bureau of the New York City Police Department), Spangenberg won $102,597 in five days.
 Until 2003, winners were retired after five consecutive victories and due to a winnings cap in place at the time, Spangenberg kept $75,000 of his winnings and donated the remaining $27,597 to the Gift of Love Hospice, a facility operated by the Missionaries of Charity.

 Until 2019, the $102,597 record stood as the all-time net five-day record because of 2001 changes to clue values and the 2003 abolition of the five-day limit.
 The only contestant to date to beat Spangenberg's record is James Holzhauer, who won $298,687 in his first five games.

 Spangenberg also won Jeopardy!'s 10th Anniversary Tournament in 1993, winning $41,800, and previously appeared in the 1990 Tournament of Champions and Super Jeopardy! earlier that year.
 He later competed in the 2002 Million Dollar Masters tournament, the 2005 Ultimate Tournament of Champions and the 2014 Battle of the Decades tournament.

 Jerome Vered

-Jerome Vered (born March 13, 1958) appeared on Jeopardy! in 1992 and won $96,801 as a five-day champion, retiring undefeated.
+Jerome Vered appeared on Jeopardy! in 1992 and won $96,801 as a five-day champion, retiring undefeated.
 His total winnings at the time were second only to Spangenberg's $102,597.
 During that run, he shattered the one-day record for dollar winnings, earning $34,000 in one episode.
 After his run, Vered returned for the 1992 Tournament of Champions, finishing third.
 In the 2005 Jeopardy!
 Ultimate Tournament of Champions, Vered won five games to advance to a three-game final match against fellow Jeopardy! legends Ken Jennings and Brad Rutter.
 He finished in third place, earning $250,000.
 He competed in the 2014 Battle of the Decades, losing to Tom Cubbage.

+Ryan Holznagel

+Ryan "Fritz" Holznagel is the editor-in-chief of Who2 Biographies and the winner of the 1995 Tournament of Champions.
+He also represented the U.S. at the show's first ever Olympic tournament in 1996.
+Holznagel later participated in the Ultimate Tournament of Champions in 2005, and in the Battle of the Decades in 2014.
+While not competing, he realized that Jeopardy! success largely comes down to how well a player is able to use the signaling device to ring in.
+Using this knowledge, he created a reaction time website and employed various methods, such as coffee and light exercise, to take his reaction time from an average 228 milliseconds to a superhuman 126 milliseconds.
+He published all his findings in a manifesto named Secrets of the Buzzer in 2015.